Quantum state heralding using photonic integrated circuits with free electrons: Coupling ideality

+The waveguide mode families have finite coupling bandwidths and are well isolated from each other.
+We therefore define discrete spatial-temporal optical modes $\hat a_m\propto \int d\omega g_{m,\omega}\hat a_\omega$ associated with different waveguide mode families from the optical continuum based on the vacuum coupling strengths $g_{m,\omega}$ of the interaction (details see Appendix \ref{append:MD}).
+The coupling strength of a given mode family $\hat a_m$,

+scales linearly with interaction length and inversely with chromatic dispersion.
+We quantitatively evaluate the coupling strengths $|g_m|^2$ to different spatial-temporal modes $\hat a_m$ based on the fitted interaction strength $|g_{m,\omega}|^2$ from the simulation results.
+As an example, for the quasi-TM\textsubscript{00} mode of the \SI{800}{nm} wide waveguide shown in Fig.\ref{fig:fig2}(c), for an electron-waveguide gap of \SI{100}{nm}, a strong coupling strength of $|g_{\mathrm{TM\textsubscript{00}}}|^2\sim1$ can be achieved with \SI{100}{\micro m} of interaction length at an electron velocity of $v_e/c=0.65$ (a kinetic energy of \SI{160}{keV}).
+The \SI{100}{nm} gap distance and \SI{100}{\micro m} e-beam propagation length are experimentally feasible and demonstrated in \cite{feist22} with a gradient $d|g_{\mathrm{TM\textsubscript{00}}}|^2/dz\sim\SI{5}{mm^{-1}}$.

-For free-electron quantum optics experiments, it is beneficial to have high-fidelity coupling to a single optical mode.
-It is therefore important to quantitatively understand the influence of competing waveguide modes on the interaction fidelity for a given waveguide configuration, and how one can approach unity coupling ideality by a proper choice of waveguide geometry and material, and electron beam positioning and velocity.
-Since the lowest order TM\textsubscript{00} mode is generally the most strongly coupled and and is the most spectrally isolated mode, we target unity coupling ideality, defined by the coupling fraction
+Using the procedure described in the previous paragraph, we quantitatively investigate the influence of competing waveguide modes for a given waveguide configuration, and how one can approach unity coupling ideality by a proper choice of waveguide geometry and material, and electron beam positioning and velocity.
+Since the lowest order TM\textsubscript{00} mode is generally the most strongly coupled and is the most spectrally isolated mode, we target unity coupling ideality, defined by the coupling fraction

 to the TM\textsubscript{00} mode.